Airbus Helicopters in the UK and HVM Catapult announce strategic partnership

 This strategic partnership, which saw the official MoU signing take place at the AMRC Cymru facility, part of the University of Sheffield innovation cluster, will see both organisations establish a framework under which they will jointly investigate opportunities to work together on future opportunities.

 Katherine Bennett, CEO of HVM Catapult added: “We are thrilled to join forces with Airbus Helicopters in the UK in this exciting partnership.
-The collaboration will enable us to leverage our capabilities in manufacturing research and development across our seven centres to enhance the competitiveness of the helicopter sector.
+The collaboration will enable us to leverage our capabilities in manufacturing research and development across our six centres to enhance the competitiveness of the helicopter sector.

 "Together, and with support from Innovate UK, we will push the boundaries of what is possible and shape the future of helicopter manufacturing in the UK."